 Just after the new year, we all have plans/resolutions that we want to achieve and going straight into the WFH scenario certainly was not one of mine.
 However, we can alter those goals to suit the circumstances that surround us at the minute, it is not a failure if something none of us can control gets in the way!

 Break up the working day

-I have spoken to so many IFS Consultants, Contractors and professionals in general that are struggling to remember what day it is.
-One of the best things you can do to reduce the weight you feel on your shoulders from being cramped in all day is getting outside for a short-walk or piece of exercise.
+I have spoken to so many IFS Consultants, Contractors and professionals in general who are struggling to remember what day it is.
+One of the best things you can do to reduce the weight you feel on your shoulders from being cramped all day is to get outside for a short walk or a piece of exercise.
 In the first “Lockdown” I didn’t take this too seriously and barely nipped out for a walk at all, which looking back on it, didn’t make me feel great at all.
 Call it cabin fever, or that being stuck indoors is just plain boring.
-Get outside for 20-30 mins and come back to the home office/living room/kitchen table, refreshed and feeling like you’ve had a proper break away from the screen.
+Get outside for 20-30 minutes and come back to the home office/living room/kitchen table, refreshed and feeling like you’ve had a proper break away from the screen.